Mufumi/Udacity-Optimizing-a-ML-Pipeline-in-Azure-Tutorial/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+This dataset contains customer data that is going to be used to find the best strategies to improve for the next marketing campaign.
+The aim is to predict the effectiveness of the current marketing campaign.
+**The best performing model**

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+The best performing model was a .....
 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**